-Photography from a kayak: How watercraft can help you capture better wildlife photos | Photofocus
+Photography on the water from a kayak

 You must be careful not to drift too close to a subject.
 When photographing from a kayak, it may be tempting to get closer than you should to your subject.
 When in doubt, it’s always best to be overly cautious.
 It’s also important to pay close attention to your subject and look for signs of distress, which may indicate that you are getting too close to a nesting area or that a potential predator has an animal on edge.

 As far as practical tips are concerned, it’s important to keep your gear dry.
 There may be some splash as you paddle, which can easily land on your camera and lens inside the kayak.
-I always bring some small towels to dab water off the gear, paying especially close attention to the area around memory card and battery compartments.
-And of course, being safe on the water in general is important, so be sure to take proper precautions.
+I always bring some small towels to dab water off the gear, paying especially close attention to the area around the memory card and battery compartments.
+And of course, being safe on the water, in general, is important, so be sure to take proper precautions.

 I usually go out around sunrise, as this is the time when the water is most likely to be calm.
 While no weather forecast is 100 percent accurate or reliable, it’s particularly important to check for wind speed and direction.
-Depending upon the shape of pond or lake and surrounding topography, certain wind directions may be favorable.
+Depending upon the shape of the pond or lake and surrounding topography, certain wind directions may be favorable.

 Non-wildlife photography